 By using buzz terms like "natural" or "vegan", and visuals associated with health and nature (like using green as their main packaging color, or showing plants and fruits on their labels), companies try to give the impression that they are more environmentally friendly and healthier than they truly are.

-Unfortunately, there is no regulation that prevents companies from using these types of deceiving practices.
-You have to be your own advocate when it comes to understanding what you’re buying and what ingredients you should avoid.
+Unfortunately, no regulation prevents companies from using these types of deceiving practices.
+You have to be your advocate when it comes to understanding what you're buying and what ingredients you should avoid.

-There are no regulations on the images a company can use on their packaging, which allows deceptive practices such as decorating the labels and boxes with pictures of fruits, plants, farmers, and other natural-looking images to give the impression of “natural”, “organic” or “botanical”, even when the product contains zero natural ingredients.
+Unfortunately, there are no regulations for the images a company can use on their packaging, which allows deceptive practices such as decorating the labels and boxes with pictures of fruits, plants, farmers, and other natural-looking images to give the impression of "natural", "organic" or "botanical", even when the product contains few or no natural ingredients.

-Claims and certifications can refer to a number of different aspects of a product, not necessarily to its contents.
-For example, a brand can claim to be “ecological” or “sustainable” because its packaging is recyclable, not because its contents or ingredients are non-toxic, ecological or sustainable.
+Claims and certifications can refer to several aspects of a product, not necessarily to its contents.
+For example, a brand can claim to be "ecological" or "sustainable" because its packaging is recyclable, not because its contents or ingredients are non-toxic, ecological or sustainable.

-Supporting a fundraiser, utilizing sustainable packaging, and supporting ecological practices are very important components of a brand’s believes, ethics and standards, but make sure you understand if the claims you see on their marketing refer also to the ingredients they use.
+Supporting a fundraiser, utilizing sustainable packaging, and supporting ecological practices are critical components of a brand's beliefs, ethics, and standards, but make sure you understand if the claims you see on their marketing refer to the ingredients they use too.

 The only way to tell if a product is truly healthy is to learn to identify toxic and undesired ingredients to ensure you keep them at bay.
-Flip the box around to search for any hints of nasties, check for unknown names and, if you don’t know them, google them! nowadays it’s easy to become aware of what ingredients should be avoided.
+Flip the box around to search for any hints of nasties, check for unknown names and, if you don't know them, google them!
+Nowadays, it's easy to know what ingredients should be avoided.

-Over the last decade, health-savvy consumers have come to know a few enemies that are to be avoided: parabens, sulfates, silicones, formaldehyde, to name a few.
-However, these are not the only nasty ingredients to avoid, and furthermore, seeing claims such as “without parabens” doesn’t mean there aren’t nasty ingredients sneakily hidden within.
+Over the last decade, health-savvy consumers have come to know a few enemies that are to be avoided: parabens, sulphates, silicones, formaldehyde, to name a few.
+However, these are not the only nasty ingredients to avoid.
+The presence of claims such as "without parabens" doesn't mean there aren't other harmful ingredients sneakily hidden within.